Thank you for reading our post, please rate this article at the end.

 The plywood needs to be sized like the trailer frame.
 If you get larger plywood, you will need to cut it down.

-To allow for room for the insulation and increase the strength of the flooring, you will need to build a frame between the two plywood pieces.
-Since insulation is usually sold at an inch thickness, the frame height between the plywood pieces must be 1 inch.
+To allow for insulation and increase the flooring’s strength, you will need to build a frame between the two plywood pieces.
+Since insulation is usually sold in 1-inch thicknesses, the frame height between the plywood pieces must be 1 inch.

-We advise you to use 2 x 2-inch lumber for the framing.
+We advise using 2 x 2-inch lumber for the framing.
 Buy plenty of it since there are many areas in the trailer where you will need it.

 To make the insulation sit flush with the layers of plywood, you may need to saw off the excess inch of the 2 x 2-inch lumber with a table saw if you have one or have someone else do it.
 After trimming the lumber, you’ll get pieces 1 inch tall and 2 inches wide.